adam-mdmph/vascalc/README.md

 This shiny app is a collaborative effort to aggregate peer-reviewed, publicly available risk models into an interface for busy, active vascular surgeon.
 VasCalc is a decision aide and is not intended to supersede clinician or patient preference.

-All models are wrong but some are useful.
+"All models are wrong, but some are useful." -George Box